psu13/mutable-hakyll/draft/the-problem-with-measurement.md

 particular it can provide you with the model of the atom that you need to explain the spectral lines.

-It _feels_ sort of like this equation describes a wave-like motion just like we might see in classical mechanics.
+It _feels_ sort of like this equation describes a wave-like motion in space similar to various kinds of waves in classical mechanics.
 But, we must be careful.
 The waves in classical mechanics are an aggregate phenomena created by the motion of lots of things (air molecules, water molecules, etc) at once.
 Even more abstract entities like electromagnetic waves still have a sometimes visible macroscopic manifestation (let there be light!).
 The quantum wave function is nothing like this.
 Those complex numbers that are waving around are, as we said above, just (sort of) probabilities.

 But they don't represent probability directly.
 Instead, to get probabilities you have to compute something called the _norm_ of the wave function, which is a measure of its